zzzprojects/docs/bulk-operations.net/pages/getting-started/licensing.md

 ```

 NOTE:
-- Make sure to add the license **before making the first use of a paid method** to ensure it is applied correctly.
+- Make sure to add the license **before using a paid method for the first time** to ensure it is applied correctly.
 Otherwise, an error will be thrown.

 ## How can I check if my license is valid?

 You should always use the `ValidateLicense` method.
-We highly recommend it, as every time someone reported a [trial expired error](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly) in their production environment, they were not using this method.
+We highly recommend it, as every time someone has reported a [trial expired error](/trial#you-purchased-a-license-but-didnt-add-the-license-correctly) in their production environment, they were not using this method.

 The `ValidateLicense` method allows you to validate that the license has been added correctly.
 If no license has been added or the license is invalid, the method will return `false`, and you can retrieve the reason in the `licenseErrorMessage` variable: